tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 Then discomfort (pain/boredom, just like dopamine depletion) can be a great hint and clue to break free from our rigid thinking developed through our daily routines.
 We are no longer on autopilot; it's time to step back and check, which is actually a good thing.
 As Bruce Lee nicely put it in 1970 when he hurt his back very badly, which could have possibly led to paralysis, in his letter to his friend:

-> “But with every adversity comes a blessing because a shock acts as a reminder to oneself that we must not get stale in routine.”
+> “I mean who has the most insecure job than I have?
+What do I live on?
+My faith in my ability that I’ll make it.
+Sure my back injury screwed me up good for a year but with every adversity comes a blessing because a shock acts as a reminder to oneself that we must not get stale in routine.”
 It’s not the situation that’s the problem.
 It’s how you react to it.

 <cite>source: [Bruce Lee Podcst: #11 Walk On](https://brucelee.com/podcast-blog/2016/9/21/11-walk-on)</cite>